 TALES OF HALLOWEEN

 The Night Billy Raised Hell comes from Darren Lynn Bousman, who emerged as director on several Saw sequels Saw II (2005), Saw III (2006) and Saw IV (2007), and has also made the likes of Repo: The Genetic Opera (2008), Mothers Day (2010), 11-11-11 (2011), The Barrens (2012), Alleluia!
-The Devils Carnival (2015) and Abattoir (2016).
+The Devils Carnival (2015), Abattoir (2016) and St Agatha (2018).
 The episode comes with a certain maliciousness, all part and parcel of the directorial sadism familiar to Bousmans work.
 Beyond scenes of Billy causing mayhem, there is little else to the episode.
 Barry Bostwick, none other than Brad from The Rocky Horror Picture Show (1975), plays the devil figure Mr Abbandon whose presence is never explained.
 Here Bostwick gives a very over-the-top performance.

-Trick comes from Adam Gierasch, a genre regular first as a screenwriter and then as director of the likes of Autopsy (2008), Night of the Demons (2009), Fertile Ground (2011) and Fractured (2013).
+Trick comes from Adam Gierasch, a genre regular first as a screenwriter and then as director of the likes of Autopsy (2008), Night of the Demons (2009), Fertile Ground (2011), Fractured (2013) and House By the Lake (2017).
 The film gains some modest effect from children murderously disrupting a party and killing the adults although this was much better done by the British The Children (2008) and Hellions (2015) but suffers from a lack of explanatory rationale as to why this is happening.

-The Weak and the Wicked comes from Paul Solet, who is not quite a recognised genre name yet but did make the excellent evil child horror Grace (2009) and the subsequent Dark Summer (2015).
+The Weak and the Wicked comes from Paul Solet, who is not quite a recognised genre name yet but did make the excellent evil child horror Grace (2009) and the subsequent Dark Summer (2015) and Bullet Head (2017).
 This is an okay episode, nothing standout, before arriving at a passably effective twist ending.

 Grim Grinning Ghost comes from Axelle Carolyn, a Belgian actress and director who had previously only made the feature-length horror film Soulmate (2013).
 Carolyn however appears to be the driving force behind Tales of Halloween and is listed as both its creator and a producer.
 The episode generates some reasonable atmosphere but is another that suffers from a punchline that you can see coming.
 In the party scene where Lin Shaye tells her story, Carolyn gets some cameos from well-known genre names including Stuart Gordon, the cult director of Re-Animator (1985), and Mick Garris, director of several Stephen King adaptations, as well as familiar actors like Barbara Crampton and Lisa Marie.